Involving young people helps drive the quality, relevance and impact of NCB research.

 - Exploring research priorities and questions.

 The YRAs meet regularly, forming a vibrant research community.
 They also meet for project-specific consultations and carry out remote consultations and engagement via skype, email and telephone.
-Critically we seek to regularly refresh the YRA membership to ensure a diversity of views and opinions.
+Critically we seek to regularly refresh the YRA membership to ensure we gather a diverse range of views and opinions.

 This video shows how the YRAs work on a range of social issues: